spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

 reading of the corpus configuration in order for the internal [config hierarchy](#config-hierarchy) and [config inheritance](#config-inheritance) to be respected and treated correctly.

-To be able to use a config parameter inside a Sparv function it must first be declared in a Sparv decorator.
+To be able to use a config parameter inside a Sparv function it must first be declared in a Sparv decorator or in a module's init file.
 However, a config parameter used inside a Sparv function does not necessary have to be declared in the decorator beloging to that same function, but the declaration may be done in a decorator belonging to a different Sparv function.

 Please note that it is mandatory to set a description for each declared config parameter.
 These descriptions are displayed to the user when lising modules with the `sparv modules` command.